 The Pura Lempuyang Luhur temple in east Bali has some of the best views on Mount Agung and is a super photogenic place with the two white gates.
 Also known as the ‘Gates of Heaven’, this sacred temple is a must visit in Bali.
 Throughout the years the Lempuyang temple has become a huge Instagram hit which makes it a very popular place to visit.
 Therefore you should take into account that it can be busy.
-An early visit to Lempuyang Temple is not only recommended to beat the crowds and be some of the first in line, but also to have the highest chance of having clear views on Mount Agung.
+An early visit to Lempuyang Temple is recommended to beat the crowds and be some of the first in line.
+But you will also have the highest chance of clear views on Mount Agung.
 During the day the volcano often disappears in the clouds.
 In this complete and up to date guide after our visit in March 2022 you’ll find all the info you need before visiting the famous Lempuyang temple Bali.

 How to get to Pura Lempuyang Luhur

 The Lempuyang temple is located in East Bali in the region of Abang.
 From the main tourist areas in Bali such as Kuta, Canggu and Seminyak it is a crazy long drive and not the most ideal to visit with sunrise.
 From the Canggu area it is about 2,5 hours, if not longer with the car, to get to Lempuyang.
 Therefore I would recommend to stay a few days in East Bali and discover this beautiful area.
 Some places you might want to check out to stay are Manggis, Candidasa and Amed.
 From these spots you can perfectly visit other amazing places in East Bali.